 Despite the conflicting information that surrounds the Neo-Expressionism movement, it has widely been regarded as one of the most fascinating art movements to ever exist.

-This is because its purpose was said to lie purely in the art that was created.
+This is because its purpose was said to lie purely in the art that was created, and was made up of paintings, sculpture, and many other forms of art.
 Additionally, Neo-Expressionism’s associative abstract qualities and the way in which it has outlasted all of the countless questions regarding its actual worth is what has aided in its lasting popularity.